sunnysidedenver/regis_msds_practicum2/README.md

 The final data frame has all 8 forests broken down by year (2016-2020) for a total of 40 input rows into the model.
 Again, yes, this is a small sample, but given the large number of training attributes, it remained possible they might offset any model degradation from a small sample size.

-The data were also scaled or normalized using sklearn.preprocessing's StandardScaler method in Python.
+The data were also scaled or normalized using sklearn.preprocessing's StandardScaler method in Python, then split into test and training datasets.

 ## THE MODEL